xyb3rt/urxvt-perls/README.md

 ---------------
 Use keyboard shortcuts to select and copy text.

-After installing, put the folling lines in your .Xdefaults:
+After installing, put the following lines in your .Xdefaults:

     URxvt.perl-ext-common: ...,keyboard-select
     URxvt.keysym.M-Escape: perl:keyboard-select:activate